kantorlab/hiv-real-time-phylogeny/README.md

-# Automated Bioformatics Pipeline for Near-Real-Time Public-Health Responses to New HIV Diagnoses
+# Automated bioformatics pipeline for near-real-time public-health responses to new HIV diagnoses

 This software is described in further detail in the manuscript:

-> M. Howison, et al. 2022.
+> Mark Howison, Fizza S Gillani, Vlad Novitsky, Jon A Steingrimsson, John Fulton,
+> Thomas Bertrand, Katharine Howe, Anna Civitarese, Lila Bhattarai, Meghan MacAskill,
+> Guillermo Ronquillo, Joel Hague, Casey Dunn, Utpala Bandy, Joseph W Hogan,
+> Rami Kantor.
+(2022).
 Informing near-real-time public-health responses
-> to new HIV diagnoses in a statewide HIV epidemic
+> to new HIV diagnoses in a statewide HIV epidemic.

 Through a unique academic-public-health partnership, we developed an automated, open-source pipeline and applied it to prospective, routine analysis of statewide